Conference

 About the Conference

-The CAS Annual Conference is held as a part of the Congress of the Humanities and Social Sciences, with more than 70 national associations in attendance.
-The theme for Congress 2023 will be Reckonings and Re-Imaginings.
-More information is available here: Congress 2023 | FHSS (federationhss.ca).
+The annual conference of the Canadian Association of Slavists will take place at McGill University (Montreal, Quebec) on June 14-16, 2024.
+The CAS Annual Conference is held as a part of the Congress of the Humanities and Social Sciences with more than 70 national associations in attendance.
+The theme of the 2024 Congress is “Sustaining Shared Futures.”
+More information is available here: Congress 2024 | FHSS (federationhss.ca).

-This year, the CAS conference overlaps with the annual meetings of a number of associations, including: German Studies Canada, the Canadian Society for the History and Philosophy of Science, the Canadian Society for the History of Medicine, the Canadian Society of Biblical Studies, the Canadian Association of Applied Linguistics, the Canadian Law and Society Association, the Canadian Society for Aesthetics, the Canadian Society of Medievalists, the Association of Canadian College and University Teachers of English, and the Canadian Society for the Study of Religion.
-Please consult this calendar for the full list of associations, dates, and other details: Association Conferences 2023 | FHSS (federationhss.ca)
+This year, the CAS conference overlaps with the annual meetings of a number of associations, including: Canadian Association of University Teachers of German, Canadian Association of Hispanists, Film and Media Studies Association of Canada, Canadian Political Science Association, Canadian Society for the History and Philosophy of Science, Canadian Linguistic Association, Canadian Game Studies Association, Canadian Society for the History of Medicine, Hungarian Studies Association of Canada, Canadian Disability Studies Association, Association of Canadian College and University Teachers of English, Canadian Philosophical Association, Canadian Comparative Literature Association, the Canadian Society for the Study of Religion, and others.
+Please consult this calendar for the full list of associations, dates, and other details: Association Conferences 2024 | FHSS (federationhss.ca)

 Proposals for interdisciplinary panels with other associations are very welcome.
 They are always a highlight at the CAS conference.
 Additional funding from the Federation may be available for such panels.